-Based on the analysis of the 2022-2023 results, the staff will implement the following changes in AC 2023-2024 to drive the cycle of improvement.
-The staff will develop a community resource guide for non-profits in the area to help identify specific volunteer needs for the next assessment cycle.
-Staff will identify specific on-campus community service work to be completed during the Fall term.
-This process will encourage a service mindset early in their PLP program and will set a foundation of service initiatives for the spring term.
-These changes will improve the student's ability to identify community impact projects that are sustainable for the NSU and Natchitoches community, thereby continuing to push the cycle of improvement forward.
+Based on the analysis of the AC 2022-2023 results, the staff made the following changes in AC 2023-2024 to drive the cycle of improvement.
+The staff developed a community resource guide for non-profits in the area to help identify specific volunteer needs for the next assessment cycle.
+Staff identified specific on-campus community service work to be completed during the Fall term.
+This process encouraged a service mindset early in their PLP program and set a foundation of service initiatives for the spring term.